Scrabster - Stromness

 The first Scrabster Stromness ferry typically departs from Scrabster at around 08:45.
 The last ferry usually departs at 19:00.

 Yes, you can take a day trip between Scrabster and Stromness.
-Day trips from Scrabster to Stromness by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Scrabster to Stromness by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 Yes, Northlink Ferries ferries allow cars on board ferries between Scrabster and Stromness.
 Use our Deal Finder to get live pricing for car ferries between Scrabster and Stromness.

-Whether you can bring your campervan on the ferry from Scrabster to Stromness depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Scrabster to Stromness depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Yes, you can bring a bicycle on a ferry from Scrabster to Stromness with Northlink Ferries.
-Most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry.
-View our Deal Finder for more information.
+In general, most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry, to avoid any bad surprises at the departure port.

 Yes, foot passengers can travel with Northlink Ferries ferries between Scrabster and Stromness.